hantnor/HanDocs/docs/Avatars/Meshes.md

 ### Polytool

 Polytool is a **paid** Unity addon by [**Markoragon**](https://markcreator.gumroad.com/l/Polytool) to simplify the process of optimizing a model.
 It can easily cover complex optimization steps like **decimation**, **atlassing**, and **bone count**.

+### Tuxedo

+[Tuxedo](https://github.com/feilen/tuxedo-blender-plugin) is a tool that can assist with optimizing your mesh from within **Blender**.
+It's completely free, but requires Blender experience.
+It can decimate for you, too!

 ### Manual Decimation